vladyio/speedtest_log/README.md

 # Speedtest Log

-Track regular Speedtest results (Download, Upload, Latency)
+Track regular Speedtest results (Download, Upload, Latency) and view on a line graph.

 ![A chart of collected data](data.png)

+# Installation

+## Setup a database

 # Usage